-- 17. The Board of an APRA-regulated entity is ultimately responsible for the oversight of the entity's recovery and exit planning.
-The Board of an APRA-regulated entity must: - (a) approve the recovery and exit plan; - (b) oversee reviews of the recovery and exit plan and ensure any findings are addressed by management; and - (c) oversee the execution of any recovery and exit actions. - 18.
-The Board of an SFI must also form a view on the sufficiency of recovery capacity to restore financial resilience in periods of stress.
-Where the Board views recovery capacity to be insufficient, the SFI must improve its recovery and exit plan or take other actions to improve its financial resilience.
+- (b) oversee reviews of the contingencyrecovery and exit plan and ensure any findings are addressed by management; and - (c) oversee the execution of any contingencyrecovery and exit actions. - 18.
+The Board of an SFI must also form a view on the sufficiency of recovery capacity to restore financial resilience in periods of stress. and wWhere the Board views recovery capacity to be this is insufficient, the SFI must improve its consider other actions the APRA-regulated entity may add to the contingencyrecovery and exit plan or take other actions to improve recovery capacity its financial resilience.

-Recovery and exit plan
+Contingency Recovery and exit plan

-- 19. An APRA-regulated entity's recovery and exit plan must include: - (a) a concise summary that provides a standalone guide to use the recovery and exit plan; - (b) a trigger framework for the early identification and monitoring of stress.
-The trigger framework must be relevant to the operating environment and risk profile of the APRA-regulated entity, and include a range of early warning indicators to support the effective activation and implementation of the recovery and exit plan; - (c) governance arrangements for the monitoring of triggers and timely activation of the recovery and exit plan or specific actions within it.
-Governance arrangements must include clear roles and responsibilities at a senior executive level for the preparation, maintenance and execution of the recovery and exit plan; - (d) credible recovery actions that could be taken to stabilise and restore financial resilience;
+21.19.
+An APRA-regulated entity's contingencyrecovery and exit plan must include:

+- (a) a concise summary that provides a standalone guide to use the contingencyrecovery and exit plan; - (b) a trigger framework for the early identification and monitoring of stress.
+The trigger framework must be relevant to the operating environment and risk profile of the APRA-regulated entity, and include a range of early warning indicators to support the effective activation and implementation of the contingencyrecovery and exit plan;10 - (c) governance arrangements for the monitoring of triggers and timely activation of the contingencyrecovery and exit plan or specific actions within it.
+Governance arrangements must include clear roles and responsibilities at a senior executive level for the preparation, maintenance and execution of the recovery and exit plan; - (d) credible recovery actions that could be taken to stabilise and restore financial resilience; - (e) credible exit actions that could be taken to effect an orderly and solvent exit from regulated activity; and - (f) a communication strategy to support the execution of contingencyrecovery and exit actions.